XiaoTianCan/ASRA/draft-xxx-sidrops-aspa-analysis-00.md

 {: #fig-partial-deploy  title="Partial deployment"}

 ## Not all Malicious Route Leaks are Prevented
-ASPA is not designed for path hijack (path modification).
-So, some malicious route leaks with path hijack involved cannot be prevented.
+ASPA is not designed for defensing path manipulation.
+So, some malicious route leaks with path manipulation involved cannot be prevented.

 {{fig-malicious-leak}} shows an example.
 AS2 is AS1's provider and arguably it may not leak its customer's prefix (P2) intentionally.
 But to increase revenue, AS2 may maliciously leak P2 with a modified AS_PATH (i.e., AS3 is removed) to AS4 for attracting more traffic to traverse AS2.
 Sometimes this attack may happen and goes undetected.